A Kalman Filter based Low Complexity Throughput Prediction Algorithm for 5G Cellular Networks: Application: Video Streaming as Case Study

 \subsubsection{Observations}

-Fig. \ref{fig:vs-qoe} shows the normalized \ac{QoE} offered by \ac{FMPC} in conjunction with the proposed \ac{KFTP} and the baseline prediction algorithms, averaged over five \ac{TNSA} throughput traces.
-The time lead considered is $L=5$ seconds and the filtering window is $F=3$ samples.
+Fig. \ref{fig:vs-qoe} shows the normalized \ac{QoE} offered by \ac{FMPC} in conjunction with the proposed \ac{KFTP} and the baseline prediction algorithms, averaged over five MNWILD-TNSA traces for a time lead of \predlength{5} seconds and a filtering window of \filterwindow{3} samples.
 It is seen that the 50$^\text{th}$ percentile point of the \ac{QoE} offered by \ac{KFTP} is higher than all the other throughput prediction algorithms except \ac{LSTM}.
 The latter, however, has a high training and prediction time as may be observed from Fig. \ref{fig:complexity}.

-Figs. \ref{fig:vs-stall}, \ref{fig:vs-bitrate}, \ref{fig:vs-bitrate-difference} show the average stall time, average bitrate, and average bitrate variation corresponding to Fig. \ref{fig:vs-qoe}.
-A consolidated view in the form of a spider plot is also provided in Fig. \ref{fig:spider-plot}, which shows how the individual components contribute to the \ac{QoE}.
-It may be noted that the high throughput offered by \ac{KFTP} is primarily due to the small stall time, which incurs the highest penalty among all the components of \ac{QoE}.
+{Figs. \ref{fig:vs-stall}, \ref{fig:vs-bitrate}, \ref{fig:vs-bitrate-difference} show the normalized values of average stall time, average bitrate, and average bitrate variation corresponding to Fig. \ref{fig:vs-qoe}.} A consolidated view in the form of a spider plot is also provided in Fig. \ref{fig:spider-plot}.
+It may be noted that the high throughput of \ac{KFTP} is primarily due to the small stall time, which incurs the highest penalty among all the components of \ac{QoE}.
 The reduced stall time can be attributed to the high $R^2$ score of \ac{KFTP}.
-The average \ac{QoE} (not normalized) of \ac{FMPC} observed for \ac{KFTP}, \ac{ARIMA}, \ac{RF}, \ac{SVR}, \ac{XGBoost}, and \ac{LSTM} algorithms are -- 83.71, 83.02, 83.02, 83.45, 83.09, 83.12, respectively, for $L=5$ seconds and $F=3$ samples.
-Although the improvement in \ac{QoE} is marginal, an important point to note is that the \ac{QoE} offered by \ac{FMPC} when using \ac{KFTP} is higher than or at par with the other existing throughput prediction algorithms, while having shorter training and prediction times.
+The average \ac{QoE} (not normalized) of \ac{FMPC} observed for \ac{KFTP}, \ac{ARIMA}, \ac{RF}, \ac{SVR}, \ac{XGBoost}, and \ac{LSTM} algorithms are -- 83.71, 83.02, 83.02, 83.45, 83.09, 83.12, respectively, for \predlength{5} seconds and \filterwindow{3} samples. {The \ac{QoE} offered by \ac{FMPC} when using \ac{KFTP} is higher than or at par with the other existing throughput prediction algorithms, while having shorter training and prediction times.
+The reduced prediction time makes KFTP suitable for use in 5G mmWave as the channel condition of the latter is highly dynamic.}